Journal of Global Change Data & Discovery2020.4(4):346-353

 4.3 Data Validation

 Results based on multi-temporal MODIS NDVI revealed that vegetation had an overall significant increasing trend in the Qinba over the past two decades, which is similar to the results from previous studies based on annual NDVI [17, 19, 24].
 Seasonal variations of NDVI, reflecting more detailed temporal and spatial variations of vegetation over long time periods, were further described in the dataset.
 Seasonal variations were found to be consistent to the annual variations in the Qinba.
 However, the dominating category of variations in vegetation was different at seasonal and annual scales.
-The seasonal variations were primarily in the categories of “extremely significant increase” and “no significant change”, whereas the annual variations were dominated by the categories “significant increase” and “extremely significant increase”.
+The seasonal variations were primarily in the categories of ??extremely significant increase?? and ??no significant change??, whereas the annual variations were dominated by the categories ??significant increase?? and ??extremely significant increase??.

 5 Conclusion